Connduit/adrenochrome/README.md

 ### Notes
 - if using installer.dll, injector (Xenos) must have injection type set to Native Inject
+- cannot inject installer.dll into the same process as loader.dll

 ### TODO?
 - thread hijacking